BarbyKelly/quizproject/README.md

 Goal of the quiz is to:
   - test knowledge
   - play a game
-  - see one question at a time displayed on the screen, without the correct answer option being highlighted
+  - see one question at a time displayed on the screen, without the correct answer option being highlighted, until the player has chosen one option for their answer
   - be able to click on any option for an answer
   - see the correct answer displayed as green
   - see incorrect answers turn red
-  - have an option to restart (either by refreshing the page or at the end of 10 questions)
+  - have an option to restart the quiz (either by refreshing the page or at the end of 10 questions)

 Website visitors are likely to:
   - click on "Start Estonia Quiz"
   - read the questions
-  - answer the questions by clicking on any option
+  - answer the questions by clicking on any answer option
   - click on "Next Question"
   - try again by clicking on "Restart Quiz"